ankitasikder/PROJECT-2-UEMK-AV/README.md

-***This new Web application is created by Ankita Sikder and other group members, special credits goes to Biswarup Bhattacharjee, student of BTECH, in University of Engineering and Management, Kolkata.***
+***This new Web application is created by Ankita Sikder and other group members, special credit goes to Biswarup Bhattacharjee, student of BTECH, in University of Engineering and Management, Kolkata.***

 **Email Id: ankita.sikder14@gmail.com.**